 - Lausanne Underground Film & Music Festival – Lausanne, Switzerland, 19 years – GUn6

 - LUSCA Fantastic Film Fest (formerly Puerto Rico Horror Film Fest) – San Juan, Puerto Rico, US, 13 years – MMHo13, GGe50, DC55

-- Maskoon Fantastic Film Festival (accepts submissions for short films only) – Beirut, Lebanon, 5 years – MIFF
+- Maskoon Fantastic Film Festival (open submissions for short films only) – Beirut, Lebanon, 5 years – MIFF

-- MidWest WeirdFest (from the founding director of A Night of Horror Film Festival) – Eau Claire, Wisconsin, US, 5 years – FFGe50
+- MidWest WeirdFest (from the founding director of A Night of Horror Film Festival, focused on indie genre films) – Eau Claire, Wisconsin, US, 5 years – FFGe100

 - Mile High Horror Film Festival (reopened after a hiatus) – Denver, Colorado, US, 7 years – MMHo13, MMHoSF5, GGe50